RafaGago/mini-async-log/README.md

 It's possible to artificially increment the refcount of a shared_ptr by copying it to an instance created using "placement_new" and to decrement it in the worker using the same trick, I keep this idea on hold for now.

+## Compiler macros ##

+Those that are self-explanatory won't be explained.

+ - *UFO_CACHE_LINE_SIZE*: The cache line size of the machine you are compiling for.
+This is just used for data structure padding.
+64 is defaulted when undefined.
+ - *UFO_GET_LOGGER_INSTANCE_FUNC*: See the "Initialization" chapter above.
+ - *UFO_STRIP_LOG_SEVERITY*: Removes the entries of this severity and below at compile time.
+0 is the "debug" severity, 5 is the "critical" severity.
+Stripping at level 5 leaves no log entries at all.
+ - *UFO_USE_BOOST_ATOMIC*
+ - *UFO_USE_BOOST_CHRONO*
+ - *UFO_USE_BOOST_THREAD*

 ## Using the library ##

-You can compile the files in the "src" folder and make a .dll/.so file or just use the whole thing compiled in your project.
+You can compile the files in the "src" folder and make a library or just use compile everything in your project.

 If you want to compile the library inside your project you need to merge the "src" and "include" folders (or to add both as an include directory to the compiler) and to compile "frontend_def.hpp" in one translation unit.

+Otherwise you can use the makefile in the /build/linux folder, one example of command invocation could be:

+    make CXXFLAGS="-DNDEBUG -DUFO_USE_BOOST_THREAD -DUFO_USE_BOOST_CHRONO -DBOOST_ALL_DYN_LINK -DBOOST_CHRONO_HEADER_ONLY" LDLIBS="-lboost_thread" CXX="arm-linux-gnueabihf-g++"

+For Windows...
+TODO

 ## Todo ##

  - Test in Windows.
- - makefile
+ - Build in Windows.
- - Visual Studio project.

 ## Disclaimer ##

 THIS PROJECT IS UNDER DEVELOPMENT AND SHOULDN'T BE CONSIDERED STABLE BY NOW.
 Even tough it seems to work.

 > Written with [StackEdit](https://stackedit.io/).